chenjessy/Literature-Review/README.md

 ** Econometrics:
 * Huang Wei, Zhang Ziyao, Liu Anran.
 From the difference-in-difference to the event study method [J].
 Industrial Economic Review, 2022, (2): 17~36.

+** Political Economy:
+* Wang, Shaoda, and David Y. Yang.
+“Policy Experimentation in China: The Political Economy of Policy Learning.”
+Edited by JEFFREY MIRON.
+Cato Institute, 2022.